javadbat/jb-infinite-scroll/README.md

 - end of the list state
 - enable/disable scroll capture
 - support loading state with customizable ui
+- works well in chat bots for ability like `stick-to-bottom` and history loading

 ## Demo
  [codepen](https://codepen.io/javadbat/pen/EaYGGEo)